The Definitive Ruby Tutorial For Complete Beginners

 This should print your Ruby version.

-If you don’t get a Ruby version then refer to this site for more details on how to install Ruby for your particular Linux version or Mac.
+If you don’t see a Ruby version then refer to this site for more details on how to install Ruby for your particular Linux version or Mac.

-Now that you are set up, I want you to open
+Now that you are all set up, I want you to open

 This is a Ruby program that allows you to type Ruby code & see the results right away.